grcengineering/grc_engineering_lab_builder/user_prompts/README.md

 **Option A: Use Claude Projects** (Recommended)
 1. Create a new Project
-2. Add system_prompt.md as project knowledge
+2. Add your_grc_profile.md as project knowledge
 3. In the chat, paste your chosen user prompt
-4. Your baseline is already loaded from project knowledge
+4. Your profile is already loaded from project knowledge

 **Option B: Regular Chat**
 1. Start a new conversation
-2. Paste your completed baseline context
+2. Paste your completed GRC profile
 3. Paste your chosen user prompt
 4. Submit

 ### Google Gemini

 1. Open Gemini
-2. Paste your completed baseline context
+2. Paste your completed GRC profile
 3. Paste your chosen user prompt
 4. Submit